hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Differential compostion analysis using `sccomp`

 While propellor and other approaches based on linear regression (i.e., scDC, diffcyt) transform the data to model data compositionality, they do not model the actual data count distribution.
 Modeling single-cell compositional data as counts is important as small datasets and rare cell types are characterized by a high noise-to-signal ratio, and **modeling counts enables the down-weighting of small cell-group proportions compared to larger ones** ([Mangiola s. et al, 2023](https://www.pnas.org/doi/10.1073/pnas.2203828120)).
 The **[sccomp](https://github.com/MangiolaLaboratory/sccomp) package** is a generalized method for differential composition and variability analyses based on sum-constrained independent Beta-binomial distributions.
 The sccomp core algorithm is outlined in the grey boxed section of the figure below.
-Additional panels of the figure highlight other features of sccomp,s ome of which are described in this lesson; and for others (i.e simulation, benchmarking) we encourage you to read the paper in more detail for more information.
+Additional panels of the figure highlight other features of sccomp, some of which are described in this lesson; and for others (i.e simulation, benchmarking) we encourage you to read the paper in more detail for more information.

 <p align="center">
 <img src="../img/sccomp.jpg" width="630">